-The current National Diploma: Pulp and Paper Technology will be phased out starting in 2018 to allow for the introduction of the new Diploma in Pulp and Paper Technology.
-The last cohort of first-time entering students admitted to this National Diploma qualification will be in January 2018.
-Notwithstanding all the current rules (both General rules and Departmental Rules) that regulate this diploma, the last semester in which any student may register for each of the subjects is listed as follows:
+The National Diploma: Pulp and Paper Technology phased out starting in 2018 to allow for the introduction of the new Diploma in Pulp and Paper Technology.
+The last cohort of first-time entering students admitted to this National Diplomaqualification was in January 2018.
+Notwithstanding all the current rules (both General rules and Departmental Rules) that regulate this diploma, the last semester inwhich any student may register for each of the subjects is listed as follows:

 Subject Name Last Possible Semester of Registration

 Chemistry I January 2020

 Mathematics I January 2020

 Physics I January 2020

 Communication skills I January 2020

 Computer skills I January 2020

 Intro to pulp and paper making January 2020

 Quality assurance & statistics July 2020

 Physical chemistry 2 July 2020

-Pulp & paper technology I July 2020
+Pulp & paper technology 1 July 2020

 Chem Eng technology 2 July 2020

 Engineering physics 2 July 2020

 Pulp & paper chemistry 2 July 2020